Sexual Assault Charges – Withdrawn – Melbourne Magistrates Court

 - That the individual was aware, or should have reasonably been aware, that the other person was not consenting to being sexually penetrated.

 Sexual assault carries a maximum of 10 years’ imprisonment and is set out under s40 of the Crimes Act 1958 (Vic).
+Sexual assault in Victoria is a sexual touching of another, in circumstances where the person being touched is not consenting.
 The offence is similar to rape, with the primary difference being that the Prosecution do not need to prove any penetration occurred.
 Specifically:

 - An individual touched another person;